 While the house is pending closing, applying for credit can be a critical mistake.
 That means, don’t get a new credit card, car, furniture, or appliances on credit before the mortgage closes.
-Lenders make their mortgage (and rate) decisions based on your credit score and debt-to-income ratio.
-Applying for credit reduces your credit score, which can increase your rate because credit use adds to your monthly payments—and increases your risk to a lender.
-Just before closing the lender will check your credit score one more time.
+Mortgage companies make their mortgage (and rate) decisions based on your credit score and debt-to-income ratio.
+Applying for credit reduces your credit score, which can increase your rate because credit use adds to your monthly payments—and increases your risk to a mortgage company.
+Just before closing the mortgage company will check your credit score one more time.

-If your credit score has dropped, or if your debt-to-income ratio changed, the lender can change the interest or fees on the mortgage.
-For serious enough changes, it could delay or even stop the lender from making the loan.
+If your credit score has dropped, or if your debt-to-income ratio changed, the mortgage company can change the interest or fees on the mortgage.
+For serious enough changes, it could delay or even stop the mortgage company from making the loan.